kotlin-hands-on/hands-on/Introduction to Coroutines/06_StructuredConcurrency.md

 `launch` and `async` are declared as extensions to `CoroutineScope`, so an implicit or explicit receiver must always be passed when you call them.
 The coroutine started by `runBlocking` is the only exception: `runBlocking` is defined as a top-level function.
-But because it blocks the current thread, it is intended primarily to be used in `main` functions and in tests as a bridge function.
+But because it blocks the current thread, it is intended primarily to be used in `main` functions and tests as a bridge function.

 When you start a new coroutine inside `runBlocking`, `launch` or `async`, you automatically start it inside the scope: